 1. SBA Loans

-Small Business Administration (SBA) loans are among the most affordable small business loans you can find, but there are downsides.
+Small Business Administration (SBA) loans are among the most affordable small business loans options you can find, but there are downsides.
 Specifically, to obtain business loan products for immigrants backed by the SBA, you’ll have to complete an extensive amount of paperwork.

 Although the SBA supports immigrant entrepreneurship, there are detailed eligibility rules that apply to immigrants starting on page 110 of this document.

-Typically, if you have legal permanent resident status or a working visa, you’re eligible for an SBA loan.
+Typically, if you have legal permanent resident status or are a working visa holder, you’re eligible for an SBA loan.
 Still, be sure to familiarize yourself with the eligibility rules to avoid any delays in the application process.

 2. Government Grants

 However, you don’t have to be a refugee to get money from the government.
 Non-refugees can find grants at Grants.gov by checking the website regularly for grants that fit their needs.
 Make sure that if you do apply for a grant that you do a thorough job with your application, as competition for grants is fierce.